2015 St. Petersburg Bowl: Fourth quarter

 After earning one first down on a pass to Yurachek, on 2nd-and-5 from the Marshall 33-yard line Litton threw a long pass that was intercepted by UConn cornerback Jamar Summers.
 Taking over at the UConn 10-yard line, Shirreffs led the team down the field, earning first downs on two runs and a pass to tight end Steve Hashemi.
 After a false start penalty on first down, the Huskies were stopped again at midfield, forcing a punt that was fair-caught by Reaves at the Herd 5-yard line.
 Marshall's responding drive was led by running back Keion Davis.
 He uncorked a 41-yard run on his third of five consecutive runs to open the drive; he would carry the ball on ten out of thirteen plays, running over six minutes off the game clock and forcing UConn to use all of its remaining timeouts.
 The drive finally was stopped at the UConn 15-yard line.
 Smith kicked a 32-yard field goal—his third of the game—to give Marshall a 16–10 lead.

 UConn received the next kickoff with 1:44 left in the game, needing a touchdown to tie the score and an extra-point conversion to take the lead.
-Beginning at the 25-yard line after the touchback, on the first play from scrimmage Shirreffs completed a pass to Mayala for fifteen years and a first down.
+Beginning at the 25-yard line after the touchback, on the first play from scrimmage Shirreffs completed a pass to Mayala for fifteen yards and a first down.
 On the second play, Shirreffs was sacked by defensive lineman Gary Thompson, losing three yards.
 A completed pass to wide receiver Tyraiq Beals for four yards brought up 3rd-and-9 from the UConn 41-yard line.
 Shirreffs' next two passes fell incomplete, turning the football over to Marshall on downs.
 With only 0:21 left and the Huskies out of timeouts, the Herd were content to take a knee to run out the clock and end the game.
 The final score was 16–10 in Marshall's favor.